Formal Day at Bella Kulak’s school was the perfect opportunity to wear a ribbon skirt and celebrate her First Nation’s ancestry.

 “She said to the effect that, ‘Well, what you’re wearing doesn’t even match.
 And you should try and dress – this is nor formal attire – you should dress more formal like these girls’ and pointed out some white girls in the store-bought dresses.”

-Her father said Bella was wearing a ribbon skirt gifted by an auntie.
-And, that all the other Indigenous girls in the school agreed in advance to wear their ribbon skirts on Formal Day.
+Her father said Bella was wearing a ribbon skirt gifted by her auntie.
+And, he added, all the other Indigenous girls in the school agreed in advance to wear their ribbon skirts on Formal Day.

 “She’s shy and she likes to wear sweatpants and trap rabbits with her dad,” Kulak explained.